 A breakfast program is available each morning prior to the start of the scheduled school day.
+Breakfast is not typically served on late start days.

 Lunch

 All students are expected to eat lunch unless we have a parent permission slip excusing them from eating.
 Please Note: no commercially prepared food will be permitted (unless for a staff advised activity).